eps0003/kag-sync/README.md

     // Get the object ID that we synced from the server u16 id = this.get_u16("foo_id");

-    // 0 can represent no ID because it will never be assigned to a synced object if (id == 0) return;
+    // 0 is a reserved ID which means no object if (id == 0) return;

     // Get the object that is being synced from the server